-Abuse can arouse strong emotions in those facing such a situation.
-It is important to understand these feelings and not allow them to interfere with your judgment about the appropriate action to take.
+Child abuse, particularly sexual abuse, can arouse strong emotions in those facing such a situation.
+It is important to understand these feelings and not allow them to interfere with your judgement about the appropriate actions to take.

-Abuse can occur within many situations including the home, school, and the sporting environment.
-Some individuals will actively seek employment or voluntary work with children, young people, or vulnerable adults in order to harm them.
+Abuse can occur in many situations including the home, school and sporting environment.
+Some individuals will actively seek employment or voluntary work with young people to harm them.
 A coach, instructor, teacher, official or volunteer will have regular contact with young people and be an important link in identifying cases where they need protection.
 All suspicious cases of poor practice should be reported following the guidelines in this document.
-When an individual enters the club having been subjected to abuse outside the sporting environment, sport can play a crucial role in improving the child's self-esteem.
+When a child enters the club having been subjected to child abuse outside the sporting environment, sport can play a crucial role in improving a child's self-esteem.
 In such instances the club must work with the appropriate agencies to ensure the child receives the required support.